mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **frozen**<`T`>(): [IType](interfaces/itype.md)<`T`, `T`, `T`>

-Frozen can be used to store any value that is serializable in itself (that is valid JSON).
+`types.frozen` - Frozen can be used to store any value that is serializable in itself (that is valid JSON).
 Frozen values need to be immutable or treated as if immutable.
 They need be serializable as well.
 Values stored in frozen will snapshotted as-is by MST, and internal changes will not be tracked.

 This is useful to store complex, but immutable values like vectors etc. It can form a powerful bridge to parts of your application that should be immutable, or that assume data to be immutable.